" Menthol, the active component of peppermint oil, increases the number and the depth of hair follicles better than minoxidil."

 As an anti-ageing scientist who studied at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London; I am very fond of essential oils.
 For more than 15 years, I have been developing and perfecting haircare formulas to slow down my own hereditary hair loss.

 To get the best results, I like to combine essential oils with other hair-growth-boosting ingredients.
-In Scalp Stimulator, I use the combination of menthol, vitamin E, rosemary, cedarwood, thyme, lemon and cannabis sativa oil to revitalise the scalp and stimulate hair follicles.
+In Scalp Stimulator, I use the combination of menthol, vitamin E, rosemary, cedarwood, thyme, lavender and lemon essential oils to revitalise the scalp and stimulate hair follicles.
 In Hair Growth Serum, I use the combination of caffeine, niacinamide, menthol, rosemary, thyme, cedarwood and ylang ylang essential oil to help slow down hair loss and promote hair growth.

 " After using so many products on the market, I tried this product.
 It’s two months now and I see hair growth.
 I found the product perfect.
 The customer support is brilliant.
 They are always in touch and answer you professionally.
 100% recommended."
 Amir, Ireland learn more >>>